This is a line comment

 };

-let foo :: (Foo, Foo) = duplicate ( .a = 1, .b = 2 );
+let foos :: { Foo, Foo } = duplicate({ .a = 1, .b = 2 });

 In Kast, trait impls are just normal values, and traits are just types (generic types).
-Since generic types are functions returning types, implementing a trait for a type means providing the value with type equal to applying that function (template) with argument being the type for which you implement the trait.
+Since generic types are functions returning types, implementing a trait for a type means providing the value with type equal to applying that function (generic) with argument being the type for which you implement the trait.

-is an expression that retieves the implementation.
+T as Trait :: Trait[T] is an expression that retieves the implementation.

-impl T as Trait = Impl :: Trait[T]
+impl T as Trait = Impl :: Trait[T] is how you implement a trait.

 Can only implement for concrete types - no generic implementations yet